mattermost/docs/source/developer/interactive-dialogs.rst

 Interactive dialogs are used by applications that integrate with the Mattermost server.
 They are a method for integrations to receive some form-styled input from users and have that input submitted back to the integration.
 Use them to gather structured information from the end user to perform an action or a request.

-Integrations open dialogs by sending an HTTP POST, containing some data in the request body, to an endpoint on the Mattermost server.
+Integrations open dialogs by sending an ``HTTP POST``, containing some data in the request body, to an endpoint on the Mattermost server.
 Integrations can use this endpoint to open dialogs when users :doc:`click message buttons or select an option from a menu <interactive-messages>`, or use a :doc:`custom slash command <slash-commands>`.

 Moreover, :doc:`plugins <../administration/plugins>` can trigger a dialog based on user actions.
 For instance, if a plugin adds a button in the channel header, clicking that button may open a dialog.

-Here is an example of what a dialog looks like for creating a JIRA issue within the Mattermost user interface:
+Here is an example of what a dialog looks like for creating a Jira issue within the Mattermost user interface:

 .. image:: ../../source/images/interactive-dialog-example.png